lexromo/blog/content/about/about.md

 showtoc: false
 draft: false
 ---
 Greetings👋​, tech enthusiasts 🧑‍💻​👨‍💻​👩‍💻​, and welcome to the hub of all things innovative and cutting-edge🌐​!
 I'm happy to have you join our community at my blog.
-Whether you're an IT professional, a curious tech novice, or someone who simply would like to see what I am up to **welcome**!
+Whether you're an IT professional, a curious tech novice, or someone who simply would like to see what I am up to **Welcome**!

 **More about me:**